tg222eu/SIEMsplunk/README.md

 Head to Azure cloud to create a virtual machine (Search virtual machines and click on the service), which purpose is to be exposed, or a honey pot, then click create -> Azure virtual machine.
 Create a new resource group, we will be using all the lab resources in this group.
-We will call it "Honeypotlab" Name the virtual machine "Honeypot-vm", leave the image and size as default.
+We will call it "Honeypotlab" Name the virtual machine "HoneypotVM", leave the image and size as default.
 Image: Windows 11 pro Version 22H2 - Gen1, Size: Standard_D2s_v3 - 2 vcpus, 8 Gig memory.
 Make sure you use US region if you are using free account as its the only allowed region.
 Create a username and password for the VM.
 Tick the "Licensing" and hit Next:DISK Leave everything default in DISK and go straight to Networking In networking we will change the "NIC network security group", its kind of a firewall.
 Hit Advanced and "Configure network security group" will appear.
 Create a new one